NoahF1205/qidifang.github.io/index.md

 ## About Me

 I am currently pursuing a Master of Science in Computer Engineering (MSCE) at Tufts University and will be graduated May 2025.
 I completed my undergraduate studies in Computer Science at Hangzhou Dianzi University.
-I am actively seeking a 2025 PhD position to further my academic and research pursuits.

 ## Research Interests
 - **Robot Learning:** Exploring robotic manipulation, decision-making in dynamic environments.